FogCast-Konstanz/Data-Interface/README.md

 - **InfluxDB**: Time-series database for storing processed weather, forecast, and benchmarking data
 - **Raspberry Pi Weather Station**: Local weather station installed in Konstanz

+### Future Work
+- **Solar Data**: Create a endpoint to access the SolarLog solar data of the HTWG Konstanz and compare it with the measured sun hours per day of DWD.
+- **CI / CD Pipelines**: Automate the deployment process for dev and production server with pipelines